-- Shell – One of the largest corporations in energy exploration, which operates not only in the Athabasca Oil Sands, but internationally as well.
+- Shell – One of the largest corporations in energy exploration, which operates not only in the Athabasca Oil Sands but also internationally.

-- Imperial Oil – An integrated energy company that explores for, produces, refines, and markets essential energy products.
+- Imperial Oil – An integrated energy company that explores, produces, refines, and markets essential energy products.

-- Husky Energy – An oil company that operates in Western Canada and the United States, as well as offshore, focused in the Asia Pacific and Atlantic regions.
+- Husky Energy – An oil company that operates in Western Canada and the United States and offshore, focused in the Asia Pacific and Atlantic regions.

 After you have narrowed down the type of job you wish to target, you will need to fill out an online application.
 More often than not, you will be asked to build a personal job account first.
 Once your personal profile/account has been set up, you can start applying for positions.

-The order of these steps and applying can vary depending on the company, and not all may be required.
+The order of these job search steps of applying for positions can vary depending on the company, and not all steps may be required.
 Be prepared to spend 30-90 minutes completing the online application, with many of the steps seeming repetitious of the information you provided in your resume.

-Your goal is to use your online portfolio now and professional oil and gas resume to communicate you meet and/or exceed the organization’s requirements, and will be an asset to the company.
-Furthermore, by utilizing industry buzzwords in your resume and cover letter, you will enable the online filter (or Applicant Tracking System) to pick up on your profile; thus putting you ahead of the other applicants.
+Your goal is to use your online portfolio now and professional oil and gas resume to communicate you meet and/or exceed the organization’s requirements and be an asset to the company.
+Furthermore, by utilizing industry buzzwords in your resume and cover letter, you will enable the online filter (or Applicant Tracking System) to pick up on your profile, thus putting you ahead of the other applicants.